ddeutils/ddedocs/docs/abstract/dataops/index.md

 However, by applying similar principles of DevOps to data pipelines, data teams can better collaborate to identify, resolve, and even prevent data quality issues from occurring in the first place.

+### Building Blocks

+1. **Collaboration**
+   DataOps promotes cross-functional collaboration and brings together different data engineering, data science, analyst and operations personnel.
+   This collaboration helps streamline communication, align goals, and share knowledge and expertise across different business domains.
+2. Automation
+   Automation plays a vital role in DataOps.
+It involves automating repetitive tasks, such as data ingestion, transformation and validation as well as deployment of infrastructure, applications and pipelines.
+This helps minimize manual errors, improve quality, and accelerate the overall data lifecycle.
+3. CICD
+   DataOps borrows from Agile and DevOps methodologies, making continuous integration and delivery a natural fit.
+CI/CD focuses on delivering data quickly and predictably while ensuring quality, reliability, and security.
+This approach enables organizations to respond rapidly to changing business needs and deliver insights in a timely manner.
+4. Monitoring
+   DataOps borrows from quality control approaches like Statistical Process Control and Total Quality Management.
+DataOps emphasizes the importance of monitoring data pipelines and processes to identify issues and bottlenecks.
+Monitoring tools and techniques help track data quality, performance, and availability, which enables proactive troubleshooting and timely response to any potential problems.
+5. Version Control
+   Similar to software development practices, DataOps promotes the use of version control systems like Git so you can manage changes to data infrastructure, application configurations, code, and sometimes data itself.
+This ensures auditability, while enabling teams to roll back to previous versions if needed and maintain a history of changes.
+6. Data Governance
+   DataOps emphasizes the need for proper data governance practices.
+It includes establishing data quality standards, data lineage, and data cataloging to boost data’s usability and value.
+Data governance ensures compliance with regulations, controls access, maintains data integrity, and enhances trust in the data being used for decision-making.

+!!! note

+    By adopting DataOps practices, organizations can accelerate data delivery, improve data quality, and keep costs in check.

 ## Functions of a DataOps Platform